mecid/mecid.github.io/_posts/2019-05-09-haptic-feedback-in-ios-apps.md

     }
 ```

-As you can see on the code sample above usage of UISelectionFeedbackGenerator is very similar to UINotificationFeedbackGenerator.
+As you can see on the code sample above usage of *UISelectionFeedbackGenerator* is very similar to *UINotificationFeedbackGenerator*.
 We prepare and run the haptic engine.

 I want to mention that these classes have UI prefix and we should run them on the main queue.
 To keep it crash-free I prepared a simple extension which runs methods on the main queue.